-Accelerating enterprise outreach through a scalable, self-serve journey builder
+Accelerating enterprise outreach through a scalable, self-serve Playbook platform

-Helping teams design and deploy treatment strategies used to reach 100M+ customers, by transforming a fragmented, technical workflow into a unified, visual platform that anyone could use with confidence.
+Helping banks, telcos, and utilities support customers in debt by transforming a fragmented, technical workflow into a unified, visual journey builder that non-technical teams can use with confidence.

-The new Playbooks experience enabled Symend’s clients; banks, telcos, utilities, to design, validate, and launch treatment strategies without relying on engineering or data science teams.
+The new Playbooks experience enabled Symend’s clients to design, validate, and launch treatment strategies without relying on engineering or data science teams.
+This shift:

 Increased user autonomy and reduced dependency on technical specialists